ScalaWilliam/git-work/README.md

 A **Given Work Item** can be turned into **Taken Work Item** only by the **Worker User**.

 **Worker User** can request this work directly in the Issue rather than through **Git Work**.
-We shall not include the automated taking functionality to ensure that the **Owner** is in the control.
+We shall not include the automated taking functionality to ensure that the **Owner** is in control.
 We also want to avoid having to take work away from a user when we know in advance they are potentially a nuisance for instance or the **Client** already had a bad experience with them previously.